EricStratton/redux-tap-room/README.md

-## Ricc's Rickety TapRoom - React WebPage
+## Ricc's Rickety TapRoom - React WebPage - State Management with Redux

-### _Full CRUD webpage for mainting a keg list at at TapRoom, vs: 02/12/2021_
+### _Full CRUD webpage for mainting a keg list at at TapRoom, vs: 02/19/2021_

 ### _Created by: Eric Stratton_